Endoscopic Rhizotomy Procedure in Arizona

 Endoscopic Rhizotomy vs. Radiofrequency Ablation (RFA)

-There are many differences between an ablation and a rhizotomy.
-The endoscopic rhizotomy technique is vastly more effective at providing long-term back pain relief than a pulsed or continuous radiofrequency ablation.
+There are many differences between an radiofrequency ablation (RFA) and an endoscopic rhizotomy.
+The endoscopic medial branch nerve transection technique is vastly more effective at providing long-term back pain relief than a pulsed or continuous radiofrequency ablation.
 Both procedures target the pain generator – medial branch nerve of the dorsal ramus, located around the facet joints in your back.

 The RFA procedure is done percutaneously under C-arm fluoroscopic X-ray and not directly visualized with the physician’s eye.
 On the other hand, the endoscopic rhizotomy is directly visualized by the surgeon with an endoscope and HD camera.